 A Brief History

-On July 13, 100 BC, the world welcomed baby Gaius Julius Caesar into the world, the man the month of July is named after that would become dictator of Rome (but not Emperor, that came after him).
+On July 13, 100 BC, the world welcomed baby Gaius Julius Caesar into the world, the man the month of July is named after that would become dictator of Rome (but not Emperor; that came after him).
 Contrary to popular belief, Julius was not delivered by Caesarian Section.
 Legend has it that it was one of Julius’s ancestors that has that distinction, with the family name “Caesar” stemming from the Latin meaning for C-Section.
 Here we list 10 instances of medical conditions or procedures named after someone.
-What conditions or procedures would you add to the list?

 1. Caesarian Section, unknown Caesar.